 A virtual detective game where an AI character gives you clues tied to your physical neighborhood.
 Now, each player who plays the game will have distinct clues, and the ways of solving the crime will also be different, promoting dynamic storytelling.

-Social Interaction Will Be the Core Experience
+What Will Be the Core Experience in AR Games?

 Innovative Possibility: